TaiWow/AWS_ETL_pipeline_project/README.md

 - Select the redshift cluster in "Cluster Identifier"
 - Add your team's database user and database name
 - You can now create dashboards by using the data from your Redshift database, using SQL.

+# Sprint 4

+Moving into Sprint 4, we have applied all the setup from Sprint 3 and made a start on our dashboard in Grafana.
+By presenting data in a range of forms and structures we are able to provide Super Cafe with detials on their business and insights to answer any quetions they may need answering.